zenml-io/zenml/docs/book/starter-guide/pipelines/iterating.md

 ## Parameterizing steps

-In order to iterate quickly, one must be able to quickly tweak pipeline runs by changing various parameters of steps within a pipeline.
+In order to iterate quickly, one must be able to quickly tweak pipeline runs by changing various parameters for the steps that make up your pipeline.

 You can configure your pipelines at runtime in the following ways:

-- `BaseParameters`: Runtime configuration passed down as a parameter to step functions.
+- `BaseParameters`: Runtime configuration passed down as a parameter to steps.
 - `BaseSettings`: Runtime settings passed down to stack components and pipelines.

 In this section, we will focus on `BaseParameters`, and in the Advanced Guide we will